Ford Kuga SUV - Engines, drive & performance

 Ford Kuga petrol engines

-The two 1.5-litre EcoBoost petrol engines have been carried over from the old Kuga, but the entry-level 118bhp engine (only offered on Zetec models) is now almost a second quicker from 0-62mph.
-It still takes 11.6 seconds to hit that threshold, though, and we’d recommend going for the 148bhp version instead.
-It’s both more economical and quicker, hitting 0-62mph in a much more reasonable 9.7 seconds.
+Two 1.5-litre EcoBoost petrol engines were been carried over from the old Kuga, but the entry-level 118bhp engine has now been discontinued.
+The 148bhp version can get from 0-62mph in 9.7 seconds and has a top speed of 121mph.
 Both these engines come with a six-speed manual gearbox and front-wheel drive.

-Also carried over from the old car is a 1.5-litre diesel engine, and it’s the only engine with a choice of manual or automatic gearboxes.
-Its 118bhp doesn’t feel quite enough to power such a big car, and 0-62mph takes 11.7 seconds for the manual or 12 seconds for the automatic.
+Also carried over from the old car is a 1.5-litre EcoBlue diesel engine, and it’s the only engine with a choice of manual or automatic gearboxes.
+The entry-level version's 118bhp doesn’t feel quite enough to power such a big car, and 0-62mph takes 11.7 seconds for the manual or 12 seconds for the automatic.
 It’s around a second quicker than the same engine in the Mk2 Kuga, but still a bit pedestrian.
+Especially so in Eco mode, which saps all the power to save fuel to the point where quick exits from junctions might be a nervy experience.
+The 118bhp diesel engine can also be quite loud, even when you’re not accelerating hard.

 In both models, the Kuga will move off in near-silence thanks to the electric motor.
-Power is instant and delivered smoothly.
+Power is instant and delivered smoothly, and the hybrid’s small battery doesn’t ruin the Kuga’s impressive handling.
+The regular hybrid produces 187bhp and reaches 0-62mph in a fraction over nine seconds, as does the 222bhp plug-in hybrid.

 Both cars use a CVT gearbox.
-This is different to a normal automatic as there aren’t any individual gears as such, so when you put your foot down it tends to bring revs up, causing an unpleasant droning noise.
+This is different to a normal automatic as there aren’t any individual gears as such, so when you put your foot down it tends to bring revs up, causing an unpleasant droning noise as the car accelerates.